 In closing, if you know where some ramps grow, you should probably go there immediately and then make this recipe.
 Afterwords, send me a message and tell me some fun ways you've experimented with it. 🙂

-- 1.5 tsbp cornstarch, dissolved in 1/2 cup water
+- 1.5 teaspoons cornstarch dissolved in ¼ cup water

-- 1 tsp kosher salt
+- ½ teaspoon kosher salt

-- 1/4 cup sugar or honey
+- 2 Tablespoons sugar or honey

-- 1/2 cup apple cider vinegar
+- ¼ cup apple cider vinegar

-- 1 tsp each brown mustard seed and yellow mustard seed
+- 1 teaspoon mustard seed

 - Tiny pinch of crushed red pepper flakes

-- Heat the oil in a pan on medium heat, add half of the ramps to the pan and cook for a minute or two until translucent.
+- Heat the oil in a saucepot on medium heat, add half of the ramps to the pan and cook for a minute or two until translucent.
 Add the salt, spices and sugar and cook until the sugar is dissolved.